 Ultimate Guide to Google Shopping Sale Price Attribute for Product Feed

-Sales/Discounts/Coupons are like the Pied Piper of Hamelin that draws the attention of all shoppers and leads them to online stores/product pages for purchases.
+Sales, discounts, and coupons are like the Pied Piper of Hamelin — they draw the attention of all shoppers and lead them to online stores and product pages for purchases.

-Snagging discounts not only mean shoppers are getting a great deal but also saving money and earning delight.
-No wonder 97% of US people look for sales/discounts/coupons before buying a product, and 92% regularly searches for discounts.
+Snagging discounts not only means shoppers are getting a great deal but also saving money and earning delight.
+No wonder 97% of US consumers look for sales, discounts, or coupons before buying a product, and 92% regularly search for deals.
+For merchants selling through Google Shopping, displaying accurate sale prices is critical to winning these deal-hungry buyers.

 Or worse, what if your product ads continue to display sale prices even after the campaign ends?